Eight-Mansions/MidgardBaroque/README.md

 1. Extract downloaded xdelta patch files to any location
 2. Use XDELTA to patch the MIDGARD.exe file in the game directory.
 3. You will need to mount the Midgard-JP.iso for music to work.
+4. Set midgard.exe to XP compatibility for videos to work.

 # Controls #
 Keyboard Controls: